-For the fiscal period ending December 31, 2001, the Board has entered into an employment agreement with the Company's Chief Executive Officer.
-The employment agreement also provides certain severance benefits to the executive officer in the event of termination of the agreement or in the case of a change of control where the executive officer does not continue in the employ of the Company.
+For the fiscal period ending December 31, 2002, the Board has an employment agreement with the Registrant's Chief Executive Officer.
+The employment agreement also provides certain severance benefits to the executive officer in the event of termination of the agreement or in the case of a change of control where the executive officer does not continue in the employ of the Registrant.
 The Chief Executive Officer is entitled to receive, as severance compensation, the equivalent of three years' salary.